MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-aus-nzl-electronic-invoices.md

 1. Go to **Accounts receivable** \> **Customers** \> **All customers**.
 2. Select a customer, and then, on the **Addresses** FastTab, add a valid address for the customer.

-> [!NOTE]
-> For addresses in Poland, make sure that the following mandatory elements are defined: country/region code, ZIP/postal code, city, and building number.
-For foreign addresses, make sure that at least the following mandatory elements are defined: country/region code and city.

 #### Enter a customer's tax registration number

 1. Go to **Accounts receivable** \> **Customers** \> **All customers**.
 2. Select a customer, and then, on the **Invoice and delivery** FastTab, in the **Tax exempt number** field, enter a valid tax registration number for the customer.
-This number will be used as the buyer's tax identification number (NIP).

 ### Configure...